-- If a past due balance remains unpaid after 60 days, the responsible party has 30 days to bring the balance fully current.
-Alternatively, they must schedule an appointment and meet with the school's Business Manager\ within this 30 day period in order to work out a Mutually Acceptable Payment Plan (MAPP).
-Failure to do this will, unfortunately, require that the student be withdrawn from the school immediately. - Any MAPP would require that the entire past due balance be paid in full by the end of the school year (no later).
+If a past due balance remains unpaid after 60 days, the responsible party has 30 days to bring the balance fully current.
+Alternatively, they must schedule an appointment and meet with the school's Head of School within this 30 day period in order to work out a Mutually Acceptable Payment Plan (MAPP).
+Failure to do this will, unfortunately, require that the student be withdrawn from the school immediately.

+- Any MAPP would require that the entire past due balance be paid in full by the end of the school year (no later).
 Furthermore, there would be a minimum requirement of equal, monthly payments.
-Earlier payment is both preferred and appreciated.
+Earlier payment is both preferred and appreciated. - During the time an invoice exceeds 60 days, the ability to order lunches or incidentals are suspended until the balance is under 60 days past due.